-On 23 November 2022, the Board of Directors of the Group approved the long-term incentive programmes for its top management and key employees ("the Programme").
+On 23 November 2022, the Group's Board of Directors approved long-term incentive programmes for its top management and key employees (the "Programme").
 The Programme is designed to provide long-term incentives for its participants to deliver long-term shareholder returns, and to retain talent for the Group.

-Under the Programme, participants in continuing employment, if certain performance conditions are met, are entitled to a certain number of Group's GDRs, its cash equivalent or a combination thereof at Group's discretion, that is to be granted in three annual tranches over the periods of 2022, 2023 and 2024 with an additional subsequent one year service period required for each tranche.
-Employee participation in the Programmes is at the Board of Directors' discretion.
+Under the Programme, participants in continuing employment, if certain performance conditions are met, are entitled to a certain number of Company GDRs, their cash equivalent or a combination thereof at Group's discretion, that is to be granted in three annual tranches in 2022, 2023 and 2024 with an additional subsequent one-year service period required for each tranche.
+Employee participation in the Programme is at the Board of Directors' discretion.
 GDRs are granted under the Programme for no consideration, should this option be selected by the Group.

-The annual award is calculated in accordance with the performance-based formula.
-The formula rewards employees to the extent of the Group's and the individual's achievement judged against both qualitative and quantitative targets, including but not limited to: store annual expansion plan, achievement of the Group's budgeted EBITDA and targeted return on investment capital.
+The annual award is calculated in accordance with a performance-based formula.
+The formula rewards employees to the extent of the Group's and the individual's achievement judged against both qualitative and quantitative targets, including but not limited to the respective store's annual expansion plan, achievement of the Group's budgeted EBITDA and targeted return on investment capital.